 To live a peaceful life, you have to follow the “Golden Rule” that is; to treat others as you want to be treated.
 Teens, today, are so busy entertaining themselves that they forget the true meaning of life.
 The online space is full of cyberbullies, posting racist or hateful comments to make someone feel inferior or insecure.

 Well. if you don’t want your child to become a bully, then you have to teach him/her the “Golden Rule”.

-Communicating with your child about social issues is the best way to make them learn fine etiquettes.
+Communicating with your child about social issues is the best way to make them learn fine etiquette.
 You can discuss cyber threats and their consequences with your children.
-Always remember, as a parent, it is your sole responsibility to teach your kids to be a better person.
+Always remember, as a parent, it is your sole responsibility to teach your kids to be better people.
 So that people who got victimized by cyber threats can believe again in humanity.

 2- Never Overlook The Importance of Privacy: